-Candidates considering the Aviation Airplane AAS should contact the aviation program lead at 541-880-2263.
-The program has special admission requirements, and the aviation program lead will forward the application to interested candidates.
+Candidates considering the Aviation Airplane AAS should contact the Aviation Program Director at 541-880-2263.
+The program has special admission requirements, and the Aviation Program Director will forward the application to interested candidates.
 The application has a number of requirements that must be satisfied before the candidate will be admitted into the program.
 If some of the requirements are not completed, a prospective aviation student may start introductory aviation classes, but a student must be accepted into the aviation program before they can begin ground and flight courses.
 All applicants who are accepted into the program will receive an orientation.